dentolos19/fakerspotter/README.md

 A cyberwellness digital toolkit for learning on how to protect yourself from fake news!

-> **Note**: This project has won the Silver award from the National Cyberwellness Advocacy Challenge (NCAC)!
-Learn more about this project by clicking [here](https://dentolos19.github.io/FakerSpotter/about).
+> **Announcement**: We have won Silver award for the National Cyberwellness Advocacy Challenge 2021!